The HPC’s 10th Annual Cost Trends Hearing took place November 2, 2022 at Suffolk University Law School in Boston.

-The Massachusetts Health Policy Commission (HPC) hosts the Health Care Cost Trends Hearing each year to examine the drivers of health care costs and discuss the challenges and opportunities for improving care and reducing costs across the Commonwealth’s health care system.
-This year’s hearing will be held on Wednesday, November 17, 2021, at 12:00 PM.
-The hearing will be fully virtual and broadcast live on the HPC's YouTube Channel.
+The Massachusetts Health Policy Commission (HPC) hosts the Health Care Cost Trends Hearing each year to examine the drivers of health care costs and discuss the challenges and opportunities for improving care and reducing costs across the health care system.

 The annual public hearing features live testimony from top health care executives and industry leaders, with questions posed by the HPC’s Board of Commissioners about the state’s performance under the Health Care Cost Growth Benchmark and the status of health care reform efforts.
-Amid the ongoing COVID-19 pandemic, the 2021 hearing will continue to examine issues surrounding the impact of COVID-19 on the health care system in Massachusetts, addressing the intersecting challenges of cost containment, affordability, and health equity.
+The 2022 hearing, HPC at 10: Charting the Path for Cost Containment in the Next Decade, continued to examine the intersecting challenges of cost containment, affordability, and health equity.

 Since 2012, pre-filed written testimony has afforded the HPC an opportunity to engage more deeply with Massachusetts health care market participants.
 State law requires the HPC to seek testimony from a cross-section of the market, including providers (e.g., acute care hospitals, community health centers, physician organizations), health plans, and municipalities.
-All written testimony is a public record and will be posted here to inform the HPC’s ongoing work and promote public transparency.
+All written testimony is a public record and is posted here.

-More information about the 2021 hearing and past hearings is located below.
+More information about the 2022 hearing and other past hearings is located below.